zenml-io/zenml/docs/book/developer-guide/step-fixtures.md

 ```

 If all properties in `MyConfig` have default values, then that is already enough.
 If they don't all have default values,
-then one must pass the config in during pipeline run time.
+then one must pass the config during pipeline run time.
 You can also override default values here and therefore
 dynamically parameterize your pipeline runs.

 ```python